 Google has a long history of taking a user-first approach in everything that we do.
 As a part of our commitment to users, we never sell personal information and give users transparency and control over their ad experiences via tools like My Account, Why this Ad and Mute this Ad.
 We also invest in initiatives such as the Coalition for Better Ads, the Digital News Initiative, the Google News Initiative and ads.txt in order to support a healthy, sustainable ads ecosystem and help you, our publishers, grow.

-Across our publisher suite (DoubleClick for Publishers (DFP), DoubleClick Ad Exchange, AdMob and AdSense), both you and Google operate as independent controllers of personal data.
+Across our publisher suite (Google Ad Manager, Ad Exchange, AdMob and AdSense), both you and Google operate as independent controllers of personal data.
 We operate as a controller because we regularly make decisions on the data to deliver and improve the product – for example, testing ad serving algorithms, monitoring end-user latency and ensuring the accuracy of our forecasting system.
 Additionally, we use data to deliver relevant and high-performing ads in features like Optimised Pricing in the open auction.
-Learn more about how we process data in DFP and Ad Exchange here.
+Learn more about how we process data in Ad Manager and Ad Exchange here.

 The designation of Google’s publisher products as controller doesn't give Google any additional rights over data derived from a publisher’s use of those products.
 Google’s uses of data continue to be controlled by the terms of its contract with its publishers, and any feature-specific settings chosen by a publisher through the user interface of our products.

 You're not required to seek consent for a user’s activity on Google’s sites (we obtain that ourselves when users visit our sites).
 We're asking only that you seek consent for your uses of our ads products on your properties.
-We already require that certain consents are obtained from your users in the EEA, and we're updating those requirements in line with the GDPR.
+We already require that certain consents are obtained from your users in the EEA and the UK, and we're updating those requirements in line with the GDPR.
 We encourage you to link to this user-facing page explaining how Google manages data in its ads products.
-Doing so will meet the requirement of our EU User Consent Policy to give your users information about Google’s uses of their personal data.
+Doing so will meet the requirement of our EU user consent policy to give your users information about Google’s uses of their personal data.

-The GDPR introduces significant new obligations for the ecosystem (see GDPR legal and regulatory guidance references below), and the changes that we announced to our EU User Consent Policy reflect this.
-We've updated our Help Page for the EU User Consent Policy to address questions that we've received from our customers.
+The GDPR introduced significant new obligations for the ecosystem (see GDPR legal and regulatory guidance references below), and the changes we've announced to our EU user consent policy reflect this.
+We've updated our Help page for the EU user consent policy to address questions that we've received from our customers.

 - Updates to suggested consent language at cookiechoices.org (where we list alternative consent solutions)

-We will continue to engage with IAB Europe on their transparency & consent framework, as well as work to ensure industry solutions are interoperable with Google’s publisher ad serving products (DFP, AdSense).
+We'll continue to engage with IAB Europe on their transparency and consent framework, as well as work to ensure that industry solutions are interoperable with Google’s publisher ad serving products (Ad Manager, AdSense).

 Control over ads personalisation

-We are also providing new publisher controls for ads personalisation:
+We also provide publisher controls for ads personalisation:

-- Ad Technology Provider Controls (DFP Help Centre, AdMob Help Centre, AdSense Help Centre) to give you the ability to select which partners you want to measure and serve ads for EEA users on your sites and apps when inventory is sold via programmatic channels, including Programmatic Guaranteed.
-You can select your preferred partners from a list of companies that have provided us with information about their compliance with the GDPR - all of whom also have to comply with our data usage policy to help protect your users’ data.
-The full list of ad technology providers featured in those controls is available in the Help Centres for DFP, AdSense and AdMob.
-(Measurement and ad technology partners who haven't yet provided this information should contact firstname.lastname@example.org.)
+- Ad Technology Provider Controls (Ad Manager Help Centre, AdMob Help Centre, AdSense Help Centre) give you the ability to select which partners you want to measure and serve ads for EEA and UK users on your sites and apps when inventory is sold via programmatic channels, including Programmatic Guaranteed.
+You can select your preferred partners from a list of companies that have provided us with information about their compliance with the GDPR – all of whom also have to comply with our data usage policy to help protect your users’ data.
+The full list of ad technology providers featured in those controls is available in the Help Centres for Ad Manager, AdSense and AdMob.
+(Measurement and ad technology partners who haven't yet provided this information should contact us using this form.)

-- A Non-Personalised Ads solution (DFP Help Centre, AdSense Help Centre) allows you to present EEA users with a choice between personalised ads and non-personalised ads (or to choose to serve only non-personalised ads to all users in the EEA).
+- A non-personalised ads solution (Ad Manager Help Centre, AdSense Help Centre) allows you to present EEA and UK users with a choice between personalised ads and non-personalised ads (or to choose to serve only non-personalised ads to all users in the EEA and the UK).
 Non-personalised ads only use contextual information, including coarse general (city-level) location.

 For more information about the GDPR and its application to digital publishers and advertising:

-- Article 29 Working Party guidance on Consent under the GDPR (2018)
+- Article 29 Working Party Guidelines on consent under the GDPR (2018)

-- Article 29 Working Party guidance on Transparency under the GDPR (2018)
+- Article 29 Working Party Guidelines on transparency under the GDPR (2018)

 For regulatory guidance on cookie consent in advertising, refer to: